 “Videos are Processed by the Brain 60,000 times faster than text” - Entrepreneur

 Look no further than at our very own website to find intentional video placement incorporated throughout our marketing efforts.
-We strategically implemented videos throughout our website to offer a more personalized experience for visitors that landed here.
-There is only so much that a block of words can say about who you are and what you stand for, whereas knowledgeable people on camera speaking confidently about their expertise and passion, says it all.
+We strategically implemented videos throughout our website to offer a more personalized experience for visitors who landed here.
+There is only so much that a block of words can say about who you are and what you stand for, whereas knowledgeable people on camera speaking confidently about their expertise and passion says it all.

 It’s important that the content in the videos represents you and your brand, but we also feel that your video hosting software should fit into the branding that you’ve established.
-While hosting your videos on Youtube and Vimeo may be a sufficient option, there are limitations for how you can present the videos to your audience.
+While hosting your videos on YouTube and Vimeo may be a sufficient option, there are limitations for how you can present the videos to your audience.
 This is one of many reasons why we use Wistia for hosting our video content.
-Wistia allows us to customize our video player, offering visitors a seamless brand experience throughout all of our video marketing efforts, and create video galleries (channels) that provide an engaging user experience that encourages visitors to watch more and stay watching.
+Wistia allows us to customize our video player, offering visitors a seamless brand experience throughout all of our video marketing efforts, and also allows us to create video galleries (channels) that provide an engaging user experience that encourages visitors to watch more and stay watching.

 “Videos with a custom player color have an 18% higher play rate.”
 Wistia

 For many marketers, beginning a traditional content strategy can be one of the most challenging efforts.
 It often takes weeks of researching, sending out employee questionnaires, and grinding out approvals from leadership on overall messaging and tone.
 Using video as an alternative to content questionnaires works for a variety of reasons.
 Instead of sending your coworkers a workbook or survey, schedule an hour with them to sit down and ask basic questions like, “What are the most common questions you’re asked during the sales process?” or “What advice can you give to ideal customer X about Y?”
-You’re involving key members of your team in the content creation process where they are asked to articulate their ideas and deliver on the message and tone that they intend to.
-Think about it, how can the message or tone be off when its coming straight from the mouths of your company’s thought leaders?
+You’re involving key members of your team in the content creation process where they are asked to articulate their ideas and deliver the message in a tone that they intend to.
+Think about it, how can the message or tone be off when it's coming straight from the mouths of your company’s thought leaders?